monymony-public/react-native-tutorial/README.md

-# React Native Tutorial: Show Me The Coin (Build real native application with javascript. )
+# React Native Tutorial: Show Me The Coin
+(Build real native application with javascript, and Run on Expo)

 ![final][final]